symmy596/Advanced_Practical_Chemistry_Year_3/LESSONPLAN.md

 #### Lesson Plan

-The students will run a molecular dynamics simulation of CaF<sub>2</sub> before running through a Jupyter notebook tutorial detailing how a mean squared displacment may be determined.
+The students will run a molecular dynamics simulation of CaF<sub>2</sub> before running through a <code>Jupyter notebook</code> tutorial detailing how a mean squared displacment may be determined.
 Following this the molecular dynamics simulation will be repeated at a series of different temperatures, with the mean square displacement determined each time and the data used to investigate the Arrhenius relationship.

 #### Assesment